 Do not be impulsive in adopting a dog.
 Choosing a lifetime companion is a very important decision and not one to be done in haste.
 The Weims in our program are our first priority.
 We must be sure they are placed in homes where they will be loved and properly cared for.
-Some of these Weims have already been in multiple homes and our goal is to make sure they will not be moved around any more.
+Some of these Weims have already been in multiple homes, and our goal is to make sure they will not be moved around anymore.

 1) Fencing.
 Lack of fencing does NOT automatically preclude adoption, but could limit the Weimaraners that would be considered for your home.
-Weims are very energetic and need a safe place to exercise.
+Weims are very energetic, and need a safe place to exercise.
 Walking a dog on a leash in the driving rain or snow is no fun.
 Tie-outs or chains are not acceptable alternatives.

 3) Current pets.
 We prefer all owned pets be altered, current on all vaccinations and must be on heartworm preventative medication.
 We do contact your veterinarian to ensure he or she feels that you are a responsible pet owner capable of providing a quality, permanent home for a Weim.

-4) The Weim is an indoor dog and we will place them only as indoor family pets.
-They are very social and people-oriented dogs and if left alone for extended periods of time they frequently become destructive or adopt other unwelcome habits.
+4) The Weim is an indoor dog, and we will place them only as indoor family pets.
+They are very social and people-oriented dogs, and if left alone for extended periods of time they frequently become destructive or adopt other unwelcome habits.

 Once we have received your completed application, we will call you to tell you more about our program, talk about your family and activities, and discuss the Weimaraners we may have in our program that match with you and your family.
 Please remember that we are all volunteers with LWR.
 We all have jobs, our own households, other responsibilities, and children (four- and two-legged) to take care of.
-It may be up to a week before we are able to give you a call to talk about Weimaraners.
+It may be up to 2 weeks before we are able to give you a call to talk about Weimaraners.
 We ask that you be patient.

-In the event that a Weimaraner was to be considered for adoption by you, there would be a written agreement between you and LWR.
-In the written agreement, among other things, you would make certain agreements regarding your care of a Weimaraner.
+In the event that a Weimaraner was to be considered for adoption by you, there would be a written contract between you and LWR.
+In the written contract, among other things, you would make certain agreements regarding your care of a Weimaraner.
 You would agree that the Weimaraner would be returned to LWR if you do not abide by the agreements or if you could no longer take care of the Weimaraner at any time in the future.

-There will also be an adoption donation fee from you to LWR to defray expenses relating to rescue efforts prior to your adoption.
+There will also be an adoption fee from you to LWR to defray expenses relating to rescue efforts prior to your adoption.
 Unspayed or unneutered puppies are an additional $100 at the time of adoption.
 This $100 is refunded upon proof of surgery sent to us by the puppy’s age of 9 months.

 11 months and under: $375.00